HomeAncient History

 Oceanus depicted on the Trevi Fountain in Rome

-The eldest of the Titans, Oceanus was married to his sister Thetis.
-Together the two produced over 6000 spirits of the oceans and streams, known as the Oceanids.
-In fact, Oceanus and Thetis were far too fertile, and their union began to cause floods so they divorced to stop all the damage they were causing.
-He gave over his realm to Poseidon after the rise of the Olympians, but Zeus allowed him to continue to live as a simple god of the ocean.
+The eldest of the Titans, Oceanus, was married to his sister Thetis.
+Together, they produced over 6,000 spirits of the oceans and streams, known as the Oceanids.
+However, Oceanus and Thetis were far too fertile, and their union began to cause floods, so they divorced to stop the damage.
+After the rise of the Olympians, Oceanus gave over his realm to Poseidon, but Zeus allowed him to continue to live as a simple god of the ocean.

 2. Thetis: Titan Goddess Of Fresh Water